chifarol/my-tutorials/PHP-MySQL/php-course-outline.md

 ---

 1. PHP Introduction
+  - How the Web Works?
   - What is PHP?
+  - What Do I Need?
+  - Run you first PHP script
+  - What is a PHP File
-  - PHP Installation
+  - What Can PHP Do
-  - Installing XAMPP
+2. PHP Overview
   - Basic PHP Syntax
   - Case Sensitivity
   - PHP Comments
-2. PHP Output
   - echo
   - print
   - printf
   - print_r
   - var_dump
-  - Any content outside of the <?php ?> tags
 3. Variables
   - Creating (Declaring) Variables
   - Constants